HersheyTaichou/CIS-Benchmarks/README.md

 ## Introduction

-Here you will find in-progress scripts designed to audit and deploy the CIS Benchmarks in a business environment.
-These scripts are based on version 2.0.0 of the CIS Benchmarks, released on 2023-03-07
+Here you will find in-progress scripts designed to audit the CIS Benchmarks in a business environment.
+These scripts are based on the Microsoft Windows Server 2022 Benchmark version 2.0.0 , released on 2023-04-14.

 These scripts are VERY MUCH a work in progress, so take caution and review them carefully before running them, as what worked in my environment may break yours!
 These scripts were created as I went through the benchmark documentation and learned how to impliment them on one test environment.